alfredgamulo/CTFdeets/NetWars/Level_2_6.md

 ### What is `getfattr`?
 It is a way to see NTFS extended file attributes
 For example, `getfattr -R -n ntfs.streams .` will show a hidden file.
+More information on NTFS Streams:
+Ever since Windows 2000, the NTFS file system in Windows has supported Alternate Data Streams, which allow you to store data behind" a filename with the use of a stream name.
+It's not detectable while browsing the file system, or anywhere within Windows… you can only access it with the "secret key" which is really just the name of the stream.